XonneX/fhnw-phycom/02_EmbeddedProgramming/README.md

 - Building a light switch
 - Building a kitchen timer
 - Reading a sensor via I2C
-- Reading an SD card via SPI
+- Using an SD card via SPI
 - Using a GPS module via UART

 ### Materials